philwebdev/identity-provider-template/README.md

 - Provides endpoints for managing OAuth2 tokens (e.g., /connect/token, /connect/authorize).
 - Integrated with .NET Core's security and authentication features.
 - Utilizes Clean Architecture.
+- **PostgreSQL**: Uses PostgreSQL as the database for this example.

 ## Versions